RyanRyan-code/wine_practice/README.md

 Now it only has the dafault database and no tables.
 # 2.
-In Intelli J, run the main application.
+In Intelli J, run the main application class "WineBreakdownApiApplication".

 The initialization function will create two tables in the database named 'wine_lots'.